sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Airtabledata](https://sketchairtabledataplugin.com/), by Rutger Willems: Use your Airtable data in your Sketch symbols
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
+- [exporter](https://github.com/maxbazarov/exporter), by MaxBazarov: Exports Sketch artboards into linked HTML files.
+- [imgcook](https://github.com/taobaofed/imgcook), by Taobao FED: imgcook sketch plugin
+- [labelizING](https://github.com/nOograss/labelizING), by Maxime Peeters: Extract, replace and download labels from sketch file
+- [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch tools for AFUX
+- [Sketch AFUX Tools](https://github.com/canisminor1990/sketch-afux-tools), by CanisMinor: Sketch tools for AFUX
+- [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
+- [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
+- [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
+- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
+- [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
+- [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
+- [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
+- [Color Swatcher](https://github.com/akiersky/color-swatcher), by akiersky: A Sketch plugin to analyze document colors and show the WCAG color contrast value.
+- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
+- [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
+- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
+Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
+- [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
+It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.
 - [iconify](https://github.com/iconify-design/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
-- [Sketch AFUX Tools](https://github.com/canisminor1990/sketch-afux-tools), by CanisMinor: Sketch tools for AFUX
+- [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
+- [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
+- [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet), by Jason Burns: Generate a sheet of symbol instances from your current document or a library.
+- [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
+- [SVGO Compressor](https://sketchapp.com/extensions/plugins/svgo-compressor/), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
+This Plugin requires Sketch 3.8.
+- [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
+The plugin allow to sync the artboards with the boards in one click
+- [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
+- [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
+- [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
+- [Userflows](https://github.com/faridsabitov/sketch-user-flows), by Farid Sabitov: Plugin for generating easy to use user flows in Sketch
-- [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch tools for AFUX
+- [Notes](https://github.com/cshdllr/notes), by Jason Cashdollar: A sketch plugin for taking notes
+- [Airtabledata](https://sketchairtabledataplugin.com/), by Rutger Willems: Use your Airtable data in your Sketch symbols
+- [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
+- [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
+- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
+- [Add Selected Colors](https://github.com/jorgemartins/add-selected-colors), by Jorge Martins: Add selected colors to document palette, sketch plugin
+- [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.
+- [Csv Mail Merge](https://github.com/jdwolk/sketch-csv-mailmerge), by JD Wolk: A lightweight Sketch plugin for importing data from .csv files using "{}" text sections.
+- [chemofill](https://github.com/ahadik/chemofill), by Alexander Hadik: A Chemical Structure data supplier plugin.
+- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
+- [String Value Puller](https://github.com/YannickWidmer/sketch_strings_puller), by YannickWidmer: Plugin to handle pull string values from github repositories.
 - [Miaow](https://github.com/weixin/Miaow), by Tencent WeChat Team: A set of plugins for Sketch include drawing links & marks, UI Kit & Color sync, font & text replacing.
-- [Userflows](https://github.com/faridsabitov/sketch-user-flows), by Farid Sabitov: Plugin for generating easy to use user flows in Sketch
-- [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
 - [CoolHue](https://github.com/webkul/coolhue), by Webkul, Nitish Khagwal: Coolest handpicked Gradient Palette for super amazing stuff
-- [exporter](https://github.com/maxbazarov/exporter), by MaxBazarov: Exports Sketch artboards into linked HTML files.
 - [Sketch Data Faker](https://github.com/paintedbicycle/sketch-data-faker), by paintedbicycle: A Sketch data plugin providing data for you mockups from Faker.js
+- [Presto Dom Gen](https://github.com/iarthstar/presto-dom-code), by iarthstar: Generates Presto Dom Code from Sketch Layers.
 - [Anima](https://www.animaapp.com), by Anima Team: Create High-Fidelity Prototypes and Export to HTML.
-- [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
-- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
 - [Reset Image Aspect Ratio](https://github.com/perrysmotors/reset-image-aspect-ratio), by Giles Perry: A Sketch plugin that resets the aspect ratio of selected images.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.